 Your dog should also always have free and easy access to their doggy safe place.
 That way, when the fireworks or loud noises start, they know there is a place they can go where they will feel safe and secure.

-If your dog is prone to regular anxiety, you might consider a calming supplement that is safe for daily use, like Pawsomely Healthy’s Stay Calm.
+If your dog is prone to regular anxiety, you might consider a calming supplement that is safe for daily use.
+Look for the following all-natural ingredients on the label:

 - Chamomile Flower – one of the safest herbal pet remedies around, it treats stress and anxiety while also reducing inflammation.